Skip to Main Content

 To avoid creating this type of experience for its users, VaultMe does not transfer Google Photos.
 Even though the manual process has its limitations, it is still the only reliable way of transferring this type of content to a different account.

-In this article, we explain how Google Photos can be migrated with or without downloading and re-uploading the content.
+This article explains how Google Photos can be migrated with or without downloading and re-uploading the content.

 Using this method, you can create copies of the files from the source account in the destination account.
 These copies will be independent of your source account, and ownership will not be transferred, so your original photos will stay unchanged in the source account.